FStarLang/FStar/doc/book/part4/part4_div.rst

 ===============================

-Consider programming a webserver, whose top-level loop takes a network socket as argument, reads off an HTTP request from it, services the request, sends the response on the socket, and iterates.
+Consider programming a webserver, whose top-level loop takes a network socket as argument, reads an HTTP request from it, services the request, sends the response on the socket, and iterates.
 Can we program this top-level loop in F*?
 Let's try.
 Assume that we have the following API available::